Fonta1n3/FullyNoded/Readme.md

 Example without node label:

 `btcrpc://rpcuser:rpcpassword@kjhfefe.onion:8332?`

+For C-Lightning simply specify the correct prefix and FN will do the rest:
+`clightning-rpc://rpcuser:rpcpassword@kjhfefe.onion:1312?label=Your%20Nodes%20Name`

+**The rpcuser and rpcpassword are the http-user (lightning by default) and http-pass you specify in the clightning config when using the supported c-lightning http [plugin](https://github.com/Start9Labs/c-lightning-http-plugin), 1312 is the HS port, again you may customize the port with http-port in the lightning config in conjunction with the http plugin.**

 Fully Noded is compatible with V3 authenticated hidden services, the user has the option in the app to add a V3 private key for authentication.